Stuart R. Pollak

-Stuart Robert Pollak (born August 24, 1937) is an Associate Justice of the California First District Court of Appeal, Division Four, in San Francisco, California.
-He has served as a judge of this court since 2002.
+Stuart Robert Pollak (born August 24, 1937) is an American lawyer.
+He has served as a judge of the California First District Court of Appeal, Division Four, in San Francisco, California since 2002.

 Background

-Pollak was born in San Pedro, California in 1937.
+Pollak was born in San Pedro, California, in 1937.
 He graduated from Stanford University with a Bachelor of Arts in 1959 with great honors and earned membership in Phi Beta Kappa.
 At Harvard Law School, Pollak was book review and legislation editor of Harvard Law Review prior to receiving his Bachelor of Laws, magna cum laude in 1962.

 Pollak served as a clerk for chief justice Earl Warren, and for justices Stanley Forman Reed and Harold Hitz Burton, from 1962 to 1963 before working for the United States Department of Justice Criminal Division, from 1963 to 1965.
 In 1964, he served as a staff member on the President's Commission on the Assassination of JFK, unofficially known as the Warren Commission.
 A year later he became an associate attorney at Howard Rice Nemerovski Canady & Pollak, where he stayed for 17 years until his appointment to the San Francisco Superior Court.
 On December 2, 1980, he argued the case of Minnick v.
 California Department of Corrections before the U.S. Supreme Court, winning a decision on behalf of the Department of Corrections in a race discrimination matter.
 He is married and has four children.